Closed linear operator

 In functional analysis, a branch of mathematics, a closed linear operator or often a closed operator is a partially defined linear operator whose graph is closed (see closed graph property).
 It is a basic example of an unbounded operator.

-The closed graph theorem says a linear operator $f : X \to Y$ between Banach spaces is a closed operator if and only if it is a bounded operator and the domain of the operator is $X$.
-In practice, many operators are unbounded, but it is still desirable to make them have closed graph.
+The closed graph theorem states that a linear operator $f : X \to Y$ between Banach spaces with full domain $X$ is a closed operator if and only if it is a bounded operator.
+In practice, many operators are unbounded, but it is still desirable to make them have a closed graph.
 Hence, they cannot be defined on all of $X$.
 To stay useful, they are instead defined on a proper but dense subspace, which still allows approximating any vector and keeps key tools (closures, adjoints, spectral theory) available.